Lenny's Podcast/Discussions

 milo

-What we find in the transcripts is that the hosts who generate the richest exchanges hold a position while they ask the question.
+Reading the moments we pulled, the richest exchanges come when the host holds a position while asking the question.
 They are genuinely open to being corrected, but they are not empty.
 They bring something to meet the guest's answer.

 juni